pinakdas163/build-selenium-test/README.md

 * Correctly use Page Objects and AssertJ to the best of your abilities.
 * Make sure the code compiles without issue when running "mvn test", and that all tests pass.

-Bonus points will be awarded by accomplishing:
+Bonus points:
 * Make the tests work with multiple browsers (Chrome, Safari, etc.)

-Even more bonus points will be awarded by accomplishing:
+More bonus points (be impressive):
 * Make the tests work with Appium: using Safari on iOS and/or Chrome on Android.

 Good luck!